Magyartanulas/magyartanulas.github.io/extrastuff.md

 ### "-ness"(-ság/-ség)

-Front-voweled words take `-ség`, back-voweled words take `-ság`.
+Front-vowelled words take `-ség`, back-vowelled words take `-ság`.
 Crudely speaking, this can be thought of as a "-ness" ending, but it also turns nouns and verbs into nouns.

 * Sötétség - (Darkness) From `sötét`
 * Segítség - (Help) From `segít`